 Part 2 - How Do I Start a Choir in My Church?

 Part 3 - An Inspirational Story & How to Contact Dave..

 I would highly encourage you to consider Dave's great new book, God's Singers.
 It is a brilliant and warm invitation to the whole church to embrace the worshiping community group of the choir.

-Dave has his book for sale online at the Amazon link below:
+Dave has his book for sale online at the CBD link below: